sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssl-gost-engine</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A reference implementation of the Russian GOST crypto algorithms for OpenSSL
+Short desc    : A reference implementation of the Russian GOST crypto algorithms for OpenSSL
 URL          : https://github.com/gost-engine/engine
-Лицензия     : OpenSSL
+License      : OpenSSL
-Описание     : A reference implementation of the Russian GOST crypto algorithms for OpenSSL.
+Descript     : A reference implementation of the Russian GOST crypto algorithms for OpenSSL.
 ```

 </details>